-Actual patient quote: “Dr. Athre can you see on this selfie that my right side of my nose looks bigger than my left.
-But it does not look that way in the mirror.”
+Here is an actual quote from a patient: “Dr. Athré, you can see in this selfie that the right side of my nose looks bigger than my left.
+But it doesn’t look that way in the mirror.”

-The selfie has become a staple of our technology diet in the 21st century.
-What originally started as a simple way to capture a candid moment has become so mainstream that the average millennial is expected to take 25,700 selfies in their lifetime!
-To put this in perspective, the average lifespan is 27375 days; that is more than one selfie a day through one’s adult life.
+The selfie has become a cultural staple of our technology diet in the 21st century.
+What originally started as a simple way to capture a candid moment has become so mainstream that the average millennial is expected to take at least 25,700 selfies in their lifetime!
+To put this into perspective, the average lifespan is 27,375 days—that is more than one selfie a day through one’s adult life.

-Though all this technology is amazing, it has some downsides.
-First of all, a recent study out of Rutgers University showed that selfies normally overestimate the size of one’s nose prompting patients to seek a rhinoplasty where their nose may actually be quite proportional to their face.
+Although all of this technology is amazing, it does have some downsides.
+First of all, a study out of Rutgers University showed that selfies are normally taken at such an angle that they overestimate the size of one’s nose.
+This prompts patients to seek a rhinoplasty procedure where their nose may actually be quite proportional.
 Therefore, it has become more important than ever that the truly qualified physicians separate themselves from the rest of the pack.
-Many times, I have noticed that patients bring in selfies and selfie-modified images to their consultation.
-The concept of expectation management at this point is crucial to success in the case.
-The technology to modify selfies also is a great tool to visualize what potential results may be; but may also place unrealistic expectations on the surgeon and in the patient’s mind.